 ENG

-opportunity to gain international
+An opportunity to acquire international academic experience

-professional training for obtaining international certifications
+Professional training aimed at obtaining international certifications

 Except "Law" and "International Law" programs